• Courses

 • Contact

-March 25, 2020
+March 25, 2025

 Google Tag Manager Form Submission Trigger Not Working?
 9 Reasons and Solutions

-So here’s a situation: you’re trying to track form successful submissions and fire the conversion tag but the built-in Form Submission trigger in Google Tag Manager is just not working.
+So here’s a situation: you’re trying to track successful form submissions and fire the conversion tag, but the built-in Form Submission trigger in Google Tag Manager is just not working.
 Why?

 The reality is that there are no standards on how forms are coded.
-Some might redirect you to a “Thank you” page, others refresh the page, others don’t even do that.
+Some might redirect you to a “Thank you” page, others refresh the page, and others don’t even do that.

 Different types of forms require different solutions.